junwai/Game/Game Rules.md

 - This applies only to Reactions that would avoid or reduce incoming damage

 ## Area of Effect (AOE)
-- Abilities denoted with AOE deal damage to all surrounding spaces (1-6) from the target space
+- Abilities denoted with AOE deal Wounding damage to all surrounding spaces (1-6) from the target space
 - By default AOE damage can affect friendly units, although abilities may not affect friendly units if specified

 ## Forced Movement